by Sylvia Lanz

 Essex, England

 Arrogantly, I pressed the right buttons and started feeding in my change.
-Exactly the right change, I will have you know, because I expected to use such a machine and I am an extremely organized person!
-Well, at least that’s what I thought….
+Exactly the right change, I’ll have you know, because I expected to use such a machine and I am an extremely organized person!
+Well, at least that’s what I thought…

-Because here I was in the middle of a crowded ticket lobby in front of an automated ticket machine which couldn’t give change and I was 20 pence short.
-My first response was to dig deeper in my handbag, because I was really sure I had the right amount of change.
+Because here I was in the middle of a crowded ticket lobby in front of an automated ticket machine that couldn’t give change, and I was 20 pence short.
+My first response was to dig deeper in my handbag, because I was sure I had the right amount of change.
 Then I started thinking.
 Had I got the price wrong?
 Had the price gone up?
 Did I make a mistake counting my money?
 Had I spent my change elsewhere during the day?

-My husband didn’t have change either and I was still very busy explaining to him how I was certain I had the right change and how this embarrassing situation wasn’t my fault when his attention was drawn to the woman behind us.
+My husband didn’t have change either, and I was busy explaining how I was certain I had the right change and how this embarrassing situation wasn’t my fault, when his attention was drawn to the woman behind us.
 I had noticed her, too, but was trying to ignore her as I was busy with my own problems and didn’t have time for her.

 Turns out she was asking if we needed change.
-I explained that, unless she could break a twenty pound note, she could not help us.
-She asked what we needed and I replied I was 20 pence short.
-She simply handed me a 20p coin.
-I made it clear that I couldn’t repay her but she just said, “Well, 20 pence won’t break me.”
+I explained that unless she could break a 20-pound note, she could not help us.
+She asked what we needed, and I replied I was 20 pence short.
+She handed me a 20p coin.
+I made it clear that I couldn’t repay her, but she just said, “Well, 20 pence won’t break me.”

 That sentence shocked me.
-I had been so busy in my own little world, being proudly independent, solving my own problems, and expecting others to solve theirs.
-If our positions in line had been reversed, I’d have rolled my eyes and made a few pointed sighs implying that she was taking too long instead of stepping in and helping.
+I had been so busy in my own little world, proudly independent, solving my own problems and expecting others to solve theirs.
+If our positions in line had been reversed, instead of stepping in and helping, I’d have rolled my eyes and made a few pointed sighs to imply that she was taking too long.

 I feel somewhat awkward telling such a silly little story, but something about the easy-going nature of that lady struck me.
-Those 20 pence gave me a much needed reminder that, no matter how able we are, sometimes we all need a bit of help.
-It also gave me a chance to laugh at myself and my constant organizing.
+Those 20 pence gave me a much-needed reminder that no matter how able we are, sometimes we all need a bit of help.
+It gave me a chance to laugh at myself and my constant organizing.
 Maybe I’ll strive to be a bit less perfect and a lot more human.

 Podcast: Play in new window | Download (Duration: 3:49 — 1.8MB)